SymfonyCasts/testing/sfcasts/ep1/mocking-mock-objects.md

 > Failed asserting that two strings are equal

 Hmm...
 Ah Ha!
 My copy and paste skills, are a bit weak...
-I missed part of the URL here at the end.
-Add `/issue`.
+I missed `/issue` at the end of the URL.
+Go ahead and add that.

 I think that should do the trick, let's find out...